Guide to Developing Java Plugins

 • The class org.apache.maven.plugin.AbstractMojo provides most of the infrastructure required to implement a mojo except for the execute method.

-• The annotation "@Mojo" is required and control how and when the mojo is executed.
+• The annotation "@Mojo" is required and controls how and when the mojo is executed.

 • The execute method can throw org.apache.maven.plugin.MojoExecutionException if a problem occurs.
 Throwing this exception causes a BUILD FAILURE message to be displayed.

 • The getLog method (defined in AbstractMojo) returns a log4j-like logger object which allows plugins to create messages at levels of "debug", "info", "warn", and "error".
 This logger is the accepted means to display information to the user.
-Please have a look at the section Retrieving the Mojo Logger for a hint on its proper usage.
+See Retrieving the Mojo Logger for a hint on its proper usage.

 All Mojo annotations are described by the Mojo API Specification.